ansible-collections/amazon.aws/CONTRIBUTING.md

 you are able to create credentials only with permissions required for that test.
 For example, to test the Lambda modules, you only need Lambda permissions, and permissions to create IAM roles.
+You could also deploy [the policies used by the CI](https://github.com/mattclay/aws-terminator/tree/master/aws/policy).

 All modules MUST have integration tests for new features.
 Bug fixes for modules that currently have integration tests SHOULD have tests added.